-The Graduate Studies Committee (GSC) of MCDB will advise each pre-candidate student about courses, teaching, and laboratory rotations.
+The Graduate Studies Committee (GSC) of MCDB will advise each pre-candidate student with respect to courses, teaching, and laboratory rotations.
 The GSC will evaluate pre-candidate student progress until the student has identified a faculty member as a research mentor.
 At that time the research mentor, along with the GSC, will advise the pre-candidate student.

-The earliest date that a faculty member can extend an offer of a position in the faculty's laboratory to a rotating student is April 15 of the student's first academic year.
-The earliest date that a rotating student can request a position in a given laboratory is April 15 of that student's first academic year.
+The earliest date that a faculty member can extend an offer of a position in the faculty's laboratory to a rotating student is March 15 of the student's first academic year.
+The earliest date that a rotating student can request a position in a given laboratory is March 15 of that student's first academic year.
+A student must complete at least two different rotations to select a lab on the early date of March 15.